civiform/docs/docs/user-manual/civiform-admin-guide/manage-eligibility.md

 # Manage program eligibility

 There are programs that may have strict criteria for eligibility.
-For example, if an Applicant’s date of birth is earlier than the qualifying year, they shouldn't be able to submit an application.
+For example, if an Applicant’s date of birth is earlier than the qualifying year, they are ineligible for the program.

 Using eligibility conditions, CiviForm Admins can screen applicants who don't meet the minimum requirements for a program early in the application process, as well as show applicants cases when there is a program they may qualify for, based on their previous answers.